seqscope/NovaScope/docs/installation/requirement.md

 ### Installing Snakemake Using Conda and Mamba

 If you need to install [Snakemake](https://snakemake.readthedocs.io/en/stable/), below is a simplified sequence of instruction.
-Please refer to [official Snakemake documentation](https://snakemake.readthedocs.io/en/stable/basic_usage/installation.html) for more detailed instructions.
+Please refer to [official Snakemake documentation](https://snakemake.readthedocs.io/en/stable/basic_usage/installation.html) for detailed instructions.

 !!! tip